openMetadataInitiative/openMINDS_core/README.md

 # openMINDS_core

 The **openMINDS_core** repository is part of the **open** **M**etadata **I**nitiative for **N**euroscience **D**ata Structures (**openMINDS**).
-It contains the schema-templates used to describe the general origin, location and content of neuroscience research products.
+It contains schemas used to describe the general origin, location and content of neuroscience research products.
 The openMINDS_core schemas cover metadata for the basic integration of research products into the EBRAINS Knowledge Graph.

 The major versions are developed and maintained in different version-branches. **Each version can be accessed by checking out the corresponding version-branch.** You are currently on **version-branch v3**.
-The default branch is always the latest version-branch in use within the EBRAINS Knowledge Graph.
+Note: the default branch is always the latest version-branch in use within the EBRAINS Knowledge Graph.

 For application and technical details please go to the [central openMINDS repository](https://github.com/HumanBrainProject/openMINDS) or the [openMINDS Collab](https://wiki.ebrains.eu/bin/view/Collabs/openminds/).